veyuanma/File-Download-System/README.md

-# File Upload System
+# File Download System

-This is a server-client file upload system using socket programming in Java.
+This is a server-client file download system using socket programming in Java.

 How to start: